Kushagra-2023/Inductions/README.md

 5. Making predictions.

 I faced difficulty in training my Doc2Vec model as it required large (and good data).
 I did find some good datasets but they were too large to be loaded in colab notebook, and train time was even larger.
 In the end I had to balance resources and quality.
 Having reached limitations due to computational, my predictions were as good as random, but I believe there's still scope for improvement if I find a relevant dataset and somehow train for 'even longer'.
+The good thing about my model is that it gives output in almost a second.

 Steps to run the project :
   Just run all at once!